-Alpine Inn is a popular hotel near Disneyland Resort and the Anaheim Convention Center.
-This review features room photos, plus thoughts on common areas and whether this is a good place to stay during your Disneyland Resort vacation.
+Alpine Inn is a popular hotel near Disneyland, Disney California Adventure, and the Anaheim Convention Center.
+This review features room photos, plus thoughts on common areas and whether this is a good place to stay during your Disneyland vacation.

 For starters, Alpine Inn is a little less than a 15 minute walk to the Disneyland Esplanade and about a 5 minute walk to the Anaheim Convention Center.
 Because of its proximity to Disneyland, Disney California Adventure, and the Anaheim Convention Center, it’s a very popular hotel, especially during events like the D23 Expo.
 Alpine Inn is a 2 to 3-star motel that offers basic accommodations at near-budget prices, with a fun theme.
 It’s affordable, safe, and overall a quality pick if o stay when visiting Disneyland Resort on a budget.

 As there are a lot of questions about the best off-site hotels at Disneyland Resort, and because we’ve stayed at a good number of these “walking distance to Disneyland hotels,” we thought we’d put together some quick-hit reviews of each hotel along Harbor Boulevard and Katella Avenue in our Disneyland Hotels Reviews & Rankings post so you can see how they stack up against one another.
 You can also read our overall comparison of the benefits of staying off-site versus on-site in our Where to Stay at Disneyland post.

 In the Disney fan community, you’ll find that Alpine Inn has a ton of fans.
 Even TripAdvisor has a ton of absolutely glowing reviews.
 Alpine Inn is certainly charming and quaint, but we aren’t quite as high on it as others.
 Not that it’s bad, but I don’t fully get the hype.
 Let’s take a look at the pros and the cons of Alpine Inn…